Skip to content

 Test with real users in their context.
 Iterate on what we learn.
 Repeat until the experience clears.

 For Clip we used monthly pop-up mercados in Mexico City.
 For Sam’s our researcher ran our prototype in the club twice.
 For Twine we tested side-by-side against NerdWallet.
-Real users, real context, real friction.
+Real users, real context, real friction — no substitute.

 Metrics